The dashboard below provides data and analysis on Canada’s foreign aid flows.

 Canada’s Foreign Aid Spending

-The largest aid recipient was Tanzania at $189mn, up slightly from $181mn in the previous year, followed Ethiopia at $181mn, down from $208mn in the previous year, Congo (DRC) up sharply at $157mn, compared to $62mn in the previous year (due to largely to debt relief approx. $65mn), and Cote d’Ivoire at $147mn.
+The largest aid recipient was Ethiopia at $186mn, up slightly from $181mn in the previous year, followed Tanzania at $180mn, down from $189mn in the previous year, and Afghanistan at $137mn.

-34.6% of aid went to Least Developed (or poorest) Countries, another 2.5% went to other Low Income Countries, and 18.6% went to Lower Middle Income countries (39% is not coded by income group).
-Africa received the highest share at almost 45%, followed by Asia (22%), and the Americas (13%).
+34% of aid went to Least Developed (or poorest) Countries, another 2.6% went to other Low Income Countries, and 21% went to Lower Middle Income countries (34% is not coded by income group).
+Africa received the highest share at 41%, followed by Asia (30%), and the Americas (11%).
+Emergencies account for the increase in the share of aid going to Asia, while the share of Africa declined (for the first time since 2008), and the share of the Americas continued its decline from 2012.

-About 63% of Canada’s foreign aid was channeled through (former) CIDA, while the rest is channeled through other departments and agencies, primarily Finance, (former) DFAIT, and IDRC.
+About 68% of Canada’s foreign aid was channeled through (former) CIDA (up from 63% in the previous year), while the rest is channeled through other departments and agencies, primarily Finance, (former) DFAIT, and IDRC.

 Hover over country circles on the map to see how much went to which countries.
 Circles are sized to reflect the amount of Canadian aid the country receives.
 Clicking on a country will reveal more details below.
 Use drop-downs to limit the map by either “region”, “income level” or change “year”.
 Clicking on the regional (trend graph) or income (bubble graph) will highlight countries that belong to the selected groups.
 Multiple countries can be selected at one time for comparison (no more than two at a time are recommended).
 Click again to deselect.
 Refresh browser or click “Reset” at the bottom of the dashboard to reset the view.
 At any point, to go back, click “Undo”.